socketsupply/sockets.sh/src/docs/guide-fte.md

   <div class="content">
    <div data-content="subprocess">
      <label>Sub Process</label>
-     <p>Some apps that do computationally expensive work and want to move that logic into a sub process.
+     <p>Some apps that do computationally intensive work and may want to move that logic into a sub process.
 That sub process will be piped to the render process, so it can be any language.</p>
    </div>
    <div data-content="ui">
      <label>User Interface</label>